 You may be able to get Employment and Support Allowance if you have an illness or disability that affects your ability to work.
 If you are an employee you may be able to get Statutory Sick Pay as an alternative to Employment and Support Allowance, at least when you are first off work.

-There are 2 types of Employment and Support Allowance: contribution-based and income-based.
+There are 2 types of Employment and Support Allowance under the legacy benefits system: contribution-based and income-related.